top of page

 What's on this page:

-What this means for parents
+• What this Means for Parents;

-Stages 3 Wilms Tumor
+Understanding Stage 3 Wilms Tumor Diagnosis

 Stage 3 Wilms tumor is a more advanced form of childhood kidney cancer in which cancer cells remain within the abdomen after surgery or have spread to nearby tissues, lymph nodes, or structures surrounding the kidney.
 Unlike stage 1 and stage 2 Wilms tumor, stage 3 disease is not considered fully confined to the kidney or completely resolved through surgery alone.
 Because residual childhood kidney cancer remains within the abdominal area, additional pediatric oncology treatment is usually required to reduce relapse risk and improve long-term outcomes.